caduandrade/mapchart_flutter/README.md

 ## Color by id

-It allows mapping colors for each identifier in Json.
-The default color will be used if the color has not been mapped.
+Sets a color for each identifier in GeoJSON.
+If a color is not set for an identifier, the default color is used.

 ##### Mapping the identifier field